bjherger/public-talks/blog/pypi/blog_post.md

  These packages are what are actually uploaded to the PyPI servers, and downloaded by other users.
  - **PyPI Upload:** Second, we'll upload our packages to PyPI.
 The [Python.org](https://packaging.python.org/tutorials/packaging-projects/#uploading-the-distribution-archives) instructions cover most of the steps to upload to the test environment.
-To upload to the actual environment, run `twine upload -u hergertarian  dist/*`.
+To upload to the actual environment, run `twine upload -u PYPI_USERNAME  dist/*`.
 Congrats!
 Your package is now public!
- - **Continuous integration:** One things are up and running, it's helpful to set up [Travis CI](https://travis-ci.org/).
+ - **Continuous integration:** Once things are up and running, it's helpful to set up [Travis CI](https://travis-ci.org/).
- While many competitors exist, travis is common, free, and easy to setup & use.
-For those who are unfamiliar, [continuous integration](https://www.atlassian.com/continuous-delivery/continuous-integration-intro) can automatically runs unittests with commit and PR, helping to prevent releasing bugs into the wild.
+ While many competitors exist, Travis CI is common, free, and easy to setup & use.
+For those who are unfamiliar, [continuous integration](https://www.atlassian.com/continuous-delivery/continuous-integration-intro) can automatically runs unittests for commits and PRs, helping to prevent releasing bugs into the wild.

 Congrats!
 You now written, documented, and released a package!
 Lather, rinse & repeat.